lp64ace/rose/README.md

 - **Git:** Make sure Git is installed on your system.
 - **CMake:** Ensure CMake is installed and accessible from your command prompt.

+Freetype is used in order to handle text rendering but precompiled libraries are distributed alongside the project for both linux x86_64 and windows x64.

 ## (Linux) Installation Instructions

 Before building the project, ensure that the following development libraries are installed on your Linux system.